benbraide/InlineJS/README.md

 The default debounce "wait" time is 250 milliseconds.

-If you wish to customize this, you can specifiy a custom wait time like so:
+If you wish to customize this, you can specify a custom wait time like so:

 ```
 <input x-model.debounce.750="search">